RETURN TO SECOND SEMESTER ASSIGNMENTS or RETURN TO ADV. PHOTO ASSIGNS

 •In Photoshop, go to the file > scripts > image processor to resize your images for your movie.
 (I will give you a step-by-step handout detailing how to do this…)

 •Create your stop motion using iMovie11.
-For directions about how to create stop motion, watch the iMovie11 tutorial here or watch the version you downloaded to your desktop.
+For directions about how to create stop motion, watch the iMovie11 tutorial you've downloaded to your desktop, or click on this link, iMovie11 stop motion tutorial.

 EXPORTING AND NAMING